Shilav Group

-Shilav Group is an Israeli company which operates a chain of toy stores in Israel, a line of developmental toys for babies, and a line of apparel for newborns, infants, and toddlers.
+Shilav Group (Hebrew: שילב) is an Israeli company that operates a chain of toy stores in Israel, a line of developmental toys for babies, and a line of apparel for newborns, infants, and toddlers.

 History

-Shilav was founded by husband and wife Isaac and Shosi Oren.
+Shilav was founded in 1974 by Isaac and Shosi Oren, a husband-and-wife team, as a "one-stop shopping" store for baby needs.
 The name "Shilav" is a Hebrew acronym for "Direct marketing to the maternity home".
-The company was established in 1974 as a "one-stop-shopping" store for baby needs.

 Shilav launched its Tiny Love line of developmental toys in 1993.

 Tiny Love has competed successfully with giants of the toy industry such as Fisher-Price.